 7. Cool off in the Expo Centre or Speigeltent

-Kids (and parents) can get cranky when it;s hot out.
-Head into the expo centre to enjoy the Kids Town, or any of the other shopping and shows indoors.
+Kids (and parents) can get cranky when it’s hot out.
+Head into the Expo Centre to enjoy the Discovery Hall, or any of the other shopping and shows indoors.
 Take a break indoors to cool off and head back out afterwards.
 Check the schedule for all the different shows that your kids (or you) will like best!

 8. Bring a small “owie” kit

 Very small things so this fits inside your backpack.
-My youngest make s huge deal out of the smallest of scraped and cuts.
+My youngest makes huge deal out of the smallest of scrapes and cuts.
 A band aid usually remedies most of them.
 If we have a couple on hand we can avoid the dramatic complaining.
 Add some Gravol for upset tummies from rides or yummy fair food.
-Throw in a few blister band aids for all that walking.
+Throw in a few blister bandaids for all that walking.
 Leave the bigger kit at home since there are first aid stations on the grounds.

 Avoid expensive ATM fees and bring cash for food and games and even tickets.
 A tip my mother taught me was to have some in your wallet, some in your pocket and some in your sock.
 The sock might be uncomfortable but you get the idea.
 Having cash in a few places will help with access without having to pull your wallet out each time and make buying things/playing games more efficient.

 10. Bring Reinforcements

 If you can, go as a big group!
 4 or 5 of us moms used to all meet up there together, some with one child, others with 4 and the crew assisted!
 Older kids went on rides together, younger kids went on with mom while another mom hung with the others.
 Taking the “village” along is a big help!